Now taking American Persimmon bareroot orders for SPRING 2021.

-Ordering: Email us how many you would like of what size (listed below).
+Ordering: Email us how many you would like.
 We will fill orders in the order received.
-We will be in touch regarding your order and your specified preferred payment (Paypal, check or cash accepted).
+We will be in touch regarding your order and your specified preferred payment (Check or cash accepted).

 (Height = top growth only, not roots)